 The sampling of the teachers for the semi-structured interviews was based on the analysis of the lessons observed.
 In total, eight teachers were interviewed, the numeracy co-ordinator, and seven non-mathematics teachers.
 A list of the teachers, which again are pseudonyms, and the subject they teach are to be seen in Table 5 here:

 Table 5.
-Non-mathematics teachers interviewed and the subjects they taught (taken from (Coffey, 2018, p.
+Non-mathematics teachers interviewed and the subjects they taught (adapted from (Coffey, 2018, p.
 58)